jennxiao/crave-dev/README.md

 Backend: Built another chatbot using the Yelp API and dependency tree parser using spaCy.

 ## 🎉Week 3🎉
-Backend: Working on entity recognizer and intent classifer using NLTK.
+Backend: Worked on entity recognizer and intent classifer using NLTK.

+## 🎵Week 4🎵
+Both ends worked on sending requests between the frontend and backend using Flask.